qkzk/fm/development.md

         display and execution should be as generic as navigation (seletable etc.) as possible.
         Use as much trait as I can
         Separate statefull from stateless menus, take inspiration from flutter
+- [x] Fix: can't clic flagged.
+Display is offset by something

 ## TODO